mrnorman/miniWeather/README.md

 ## Directories and Compiling

 There are four main directories in the mini app: (1) a Fortran source directory; (2) a C source directory; (3) a C++ source directory; and (4) a documentation directory.
-The C code is technically C++ code but only because I wanted to use the ampersand pass by reference notation rather than the hideious C asterisks.
+The C code is technically C++ code but only because I wanted to use the ampersand pass by reference notation rather than the hideous C asterisks.

 `miniWeather` uses the [CMake](https://cmake.org/) build system, so you'll need to have `cmake` installed.
-Look at the `fortran/build/cmake_summit_[compiler].sh`, `c/build/cmake_summit_[compiler].sh`, and `cpp/build/cmake_summit_[compiler].sh` scripts for examples of how to run the `cmake` configuration in Fortra, C, and C++, respectively.
+Look at the `fortran/build/cmake_summit_[compiler].sh`, `c/build/cmake_summit_[compiler].sh`, and `cpp/build/cmake_summit_[compiler].sh` scripts for examples of how to run the `cmake` configuration in Fortran, C, and C++, respectively.

 ## Building and Testing Workflow

-Note that you must source the cmake scripts in the `build/` directores because they do module loading and set a `TEST_MPI_COMMAND` environment variable becaus it will differ from machine to machine.
+Note that you must source the cmake scripts in the `build/` directores because they do module loading and set a `TEST_MPI_COMMAND` environment variable because it will differ from machine to machine.

 ```bash
 cd miniWeather/[language]/build